-It is likely many of the degrees and certifications that workers currently possess may become irrelevant and their skills may not align well to the jobs of the future without additional training.
+It is likely many of the degrees and certifications that

+workers currently possess may become irrelevant and their skills may not align well to the jobs of the future without additional training.
 Regardless of educational level, an important challenge for the region in the upcoming years will be to ensure workers have the specific job skills needed by employers to fill the projected jobs.

-The Regional Workforce Board will utilize labor market information and employment projections to identify a list of indemand occupations for which WIOA funds may be used to provide financial assistance with training.
+The Regional Workforce Board will utilize labor market information and employment projections to identify a list of in demand occupations for which WIOA funds may be used to provide financial assistance with training.
 As employment projections and demand for specific skills change, the Board will modify its demand occupation list in an attempt to use the limited resources available for training effectively to prepare workers to fill these anticipated future job openings.
-The Board's demand occupation list is included on pages 48-49 of this plan.
+The Board's demand occupation list is included in the revised exhibits section at the end of this plan.

 In addition to required educational levels, degrees, and certifications, employers also need employees to have specific abilities that better enable them to perform their job duties successfully.
-An analysis of available data resulted in identification of the top 7 areas of knowledge, skills and abilities desired by employers who will hire workers in the region's top 50 "Hot Jobs" as described in the table below.
+An analysis of available data resulted in identification of the top 7 areas of knowledge, skills and abilities desired by employers who will hire workers in the region's top 50 "in-demand" occupations as described in the table below.